microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/iso.md

   dracut configuration that got used before will be re-used again when we are re-generating the `initrd.img` and hence the original behavior is retained.

-The current implementation for the LiveOS ISO does not support persistent storage.
-This means that the machine loses all its state on reboot or shutdown.
+The current implementation for the LiveOS ISO does not support the following:
+- persistent storage.
+  - The machine loses all its state on reboot or shutdown.
+- dm-verity.
+  - The ISO image cannot run dm-verity for the LiveOS partitions.
+- disk layout.
+  - There is always one disk generated when an `iso` output format is specified.